ICM Strategy in Tournament Poker: The Complete Guide

 GTO ICM strategy · Daniel Dvoress

-• Chip lead still has real risk premium vs covering stacks
+- Chip lead still carries real risk premium vs covering stacks.

-• 3-bet sizes up across the board — everyone wants to win without showdown
+- 3-bet sizes go up everywhere.
+Everyone wants to win without a showdown.

 Exploitative ICM strategy · Leon Sturm

-• Medium stacks are massively over-folding — open them from late position relentlessly
+- Medium stacks are massively over-folding on the bubble.
+Open them from late position.

-• Taking chip lead changes how opponents VPIP against you on the actual bubble hands
+- Taking chip lead changes how opponents play against you on the actual bubble hands.

-• Awkward sizing (3.5x open with 7bb behind) = they want to fold.
-Re-jam and collect
+- Awkward sizing with short stack behind?
+They want to fold.
+Re-jam and collect.

 Stage 4: The bubble bursts — the biggest ICM shift in the tournament

-Of all the ICM transitions in a tournament, the bubble bursting is the most dramatic — and the most abrupt.
+Of all the ICM transitions in a tournament, the bubble bursting is the most dramatic, and the most abrupt.
 Every other transition is gradual.
 This one is not.
-One moment risk premiums are at their peak.
+One moment riskremiums are at their peak.
 The next hand, they almost entirely disappear.

-“The bubble bursting is the biggest shift in the ICM of the tournament that you will encounter.
-You go from really high risk premiums to something quite comforting.
-Generally speaking, once the bubble has burst in large field tournaments, you’ll see risk premiums that are roughly zero to low single digits.”
+“The bubble bursting is the single biggest shift in any tournament, adjust immediatelypeaking, once the bubble has burst in large field tournaments, you’ll see risk premiums that are roughly zero to low single digits.”

 Players who don’t internalise this keep playing bubble-tight poker for one, two, or three levels after the money is made, bleeding EV in every hand.
 The players who adjust immediately capture all of it.
-This is also where future game equity starts to matter more — both in terms of stack arrangement and skill edge preservation.
+This is also where future game equity starts to matter more, both in terms of stack rangement and skill edge preservation.

 Game plan — Post-bubble